woxane/Sixth-Assignment-Advanced-Multithreading/README.md

 5. Submit a pull request to merge the `develop` branch with `main`.

-The deadline for submitting your code is Wednesday, May 15 (26th of Ordibehesht).
+The deadline for submitting your code is Friday, May 17 (28th of Ordibehesht).
 Good luck!